V-Sekai/manuals/decisions/20240630-use-motion-transformers-for-prediction.md

-# Proposed: Use motion transformers for motion prediction
+# Draft: Use motion transformers for motion prediction

 ## MotionGPT: Human Motion as Foreign Language